JetBrains/Qodana/topics/flexinspect.md

 and other nodes. %feature% uses the PSI tree representation of your codebase to obtain the list of the codebase nodes that can be inspected using your inspections.

-IntelliJ IDEA reads `inspection.kts` files from the `.flexinspect` directory of your project, and each file contains Kotlin code to check your codebase nodes using the API provided by the PSI.
+IntelliJ IDEA reads `inspection.kts` files from the `inspections` directory of your project, and each file contains Kotlin code to check your codebase nodes using the API provided by the PSI.

 After you develop your inspections, you can run them over your code with IntelliJ IDEA and %product% right away.